blepping/ComfyUI-bleh/README.md

 ### BlehForceSeedSampler

 Currently, the way ComfyUI's advanced and custom samplers work is if you turn off `add_noise` _no_ global RNG seed gets set.
 Samplers like `euler_a` use this (SDE samplers use a different RNG method and aren't subject to this issue).
 Anyway, the upshot is you will get a different generation every time regardless of what the seed is set to.
 This node simply wraps another sampler and ensures that the seed gets set.

+### BlehRefinerAfter

+Allows switching to a refiner model at a predefined time.
+There are three time modes:

+* `timestep`: Note that this is not a sampling step but a value between `0` and `999` where `999` is the beginning of sampling and `0` is the end.
+It is basically equivalent to the percentage of sampling remaining - `999` = ~99.9% sampling remaining.
+* `percent`: Value between `0.0` and `1.0` where `0.0` is the start of sampling and 1.0 is the end.
+Note that this is not based on sampling _steps_.
+* `sigma`: Advanced option.
+If you don't know what this is you probably  don't need to worry about it.

+**Note**: This only patches the unet apply function, most other stuff including conditioning comes from the base model so you likely can only use this to swap between models that are closely related.
+For example, switching from SD 1.5 to SDXL is not going to work at all.